lake-wg/edhoc/draft-ietf-lake-edhoc.md

   }
 }
 ~~~~~~~~~~~
-{: title="CWT Claims Set (CCS) containing an X25519 static Diffie-Hellman key and an EUI-64 identity."}
+{: title="CWT Claims Set (CCS) containing an X25519 static Diffie-Hellman key and an EUI-64 identity.
+Integer representation of kid is assumed."}

 ### Identification of Credentials {#id_cred}